“Yonan is one of the most gifted violinists of his generation.” Ruggiero Ricci

 In 2015, his critically acclaimed CD release “Four Centuries” with American pianist Susan Merdinger, was awarded with two Global Music Awards and a Carnegie Hall Debut at the Alexander and Buono International String Competition winners concert in New York.
 In the same year Yonan gave the world-premiere of Ilya Levinson’s “Assyrian Lament” for violin and orchestra, written for David Yonan with the Highland Park Strings at the North Shore Center of the Performing Arts Chicago, conducted by Robert Hasty.
 In June 2016 he embarked on the project of performing and recording live the Complete Sonatas for Violin and Piano by Beethoven for WMFT Radio Chicago with Susan Merdinger.
 Lincoln Center Stage, New York invited him to perform on an European chamber music tour in fall 2016.

-Highlights of the 2016-17 Season include the performance of the complete Beethoven Sonatas for Violin and Piano with pianist Ulugbek Palvanov at Piano Salon Christophori Berlin.
+Highlights of the 2016-17 Season included the performance of the complete Beethoven Sonatas for Violin and Piano with pianist Ulugbek Palvanov at Piano Salon Christophori Berlin.

-David Yonan is a winner of several international competitions, most recently 1st prize winner at the 2015 Alexander & Buono International String Competition New York, 1st Prizes in the International Ruggiero Ricci Competition Berlin 1995, the International Kloster Schoental Violin Competition Germany 1993, The Hanns Eisler Prize Berlin 1994, Silver Medalist at the International "Luis Sigall" Vina del Mar Competition Chile 1995, as well as prizewinner at the International Queen Sophie Charlotte Competition, Germany 2005, the Brahms Prize of the International Carl Flesch Academy, Baden-Baden 1995, and the Possehl-award of the Musikhochschule Lübeck in 1995.
+David Yonan is a winner of several international competitions, most recently 1st prize winner at the 2015 Alexander & Buono International String Competition New York at Carnegie Hall, 1st Prizes in the International Ruggiero Ricci Competition Berlin 1995, the International Kloster Schöntal Violin Competition Germany 1993, The Hanns Eisler Prize Berlin 1994, Silver Medalist at the International "Luis Sigall" Vina del Mar Competition Chile 1995, as well as prizewinner at the International Queen Sophie Charlotte Competition, Germany 2005, the Brahms Prize of the International Carl Flesch Academy, Baden-Baden 1995, and the Possehl-award of the Musikhochschule Lübeck in 1995.

 In 2010 David Yonan became Coordinator of Strings and visiting Artist-In-Residence at Columbia College-Chicago, preceded by faculty positions at North Park University Chicago, where he founded and directed also the NPU Chamber Strings and was on the faculty of the Midwest Young Artists Conservatory, Chicago.